zonca/zonca.dev/posts/2017-02-03-automated-deployment-jupyterhub-ansible.md

 ---
+aliases:
+- /2017/02/automated-deployment-jupyterhub-ansible
+categories:
+- jupyterhub
+- ansible
+- sdsc
+date: 2017-02-03 18:00
 layout: post
+slug: automated-deployment-jupyterhub-ansible
 title: Automated deployment of Jupyterhub with Ansible
-date: 2017-02-03 18:00
-categories: [jupyterhub, ansible, sdsc]
-slug: automated-deployment-jupyterhub-ansible

 ---

 Last year I wrote some tutorials on simple deployments of Jupyterhub on Ubuntu 16.04 on the OpenStack deployment [SDSC Cloud](http://www.sdsc.edu/services/it/cloud.html), even if most of the steps would also be suitable on other resources like Amazon EC2.